doc4d/docs/docs/commands/dialog.md

 * the path (in POSIX syntax) to a valid .json file containing a description of the form to use;
 * an object containing a description of the form to use.

 Optionally, you can pass parameter(s) to the *form* using a "form data" object.
 Any properties of the form data object will then be available from within the form context through the [Form](form.md) command.
-For example, if you use a form data object containing {"version";"12"}, you will be able to get the value of the "version" property in the form by calling:
+For example, if you use a form data object containing {"version";"12"}, you will be able to get or set the value of the "version" property in the form by calling:

 ```4d
  $v:=Form.version //"12"
+ Form.version:=13
 ```

 To fill the "form data" object, you have two possibilities: